joinpursuit/git-activity/README.md

 ## Introduction

-This is an activity for refreshing 8.1 on Git and GitHub.
+This is an activity for refreshing fellows on Git and GitHub.
 Hello welcome to activity code along.